 Options under the EBIP 2008 were granted to employees, executives and independent members of the board of directors of TiGenix SAU prior to the business combination.
 Options under the EBIP 2008 were granted to each beneficiary through individual letters.
-As a result of the business combination, all EBIP 2008 options vested except for 32,832 options of employees who terminated their employment with TiGenix SAU before the business combination and that were not re-allocated.
+As a result of the business combination, all EBIP 2008 options vested except for 32,832 options of employees who terminated their employment with TiGenix SAU before the business combination and that were not re allocated.
 The exercise prices of the EBIP 2008 were set at 11.0 euros, 7.0 euros and 5.291 euros depending on the date of grant and beneficiary.
 TiGenix SAU granted 453,550 options under the EBIP 2008 of which 420,718 were vested.
 As a result of the business combination, all TiGenix SAU options were exchanged into TiGenix stock options.

 The options under the EBIP 2008 had to be exercised prior to August 6, 2015.
 As no beneficiary exercised its options, they have now expired.
-This resulted in a movement of 2,108 euro in accumulated deficits.
+This resulted in a movement of 2,108 euro in accumulated deficits during year 2015.
+The Company is exploring its options with respect to a new plan that would be based on the existing shares underlying the expired options.

 Options under the EBIP 2010 were only granted to senior management of TiGenix SAU.
 The EBIP provides that the normal exercise price of the options is set at 5.291 euros.
 However, as a result of the business combination the exercise price for all EBIP 2010 options has been reduced to 0.013 euros.
 TiGenix SAU has granted 221,508 options under the EBIP 2010.
 As a result of the business combination, all EBIP 2010 options have vested.
-Beneficiaries must exercise their options before September 30, 2016.
 Pursuant to the terms of the EBIP 2010 the board of directors of TiGenix SAU has opted to exchange all existing options for new options over existing TiGenix shares.
+Pursuant to the initial terms of the EBIP 2010, beneficiaries had to exercise their options before September 30, 2016.
+However, the exercise period of the EBIP 2010 was extended until December 31, 2016, and all remaining options under the EBIP 2010 were exercised in October 2016.